wwarthen/RomWBW/Source/Doc/GettingStarted.md

 will not work on CP/M 2.2.
 For example, `LDDS`, which loads the ZSDOS date/time stamper will only run on ZSDOS.

+## Flash ROM Disks

+The limitation of ROM disks being read only can be overcome on some platforms with the appropriate selection of Flash ROM chip and system configuration.
+In this case the flash-file system can be enabled which will allow the ROM disk to be read and written to.
+Flash devices have a limited write lifespan and continual usage will eventually wear out the device.
+It is not suited for high usage applications.

 ## Disk Devices

 While the RAM/ROM disks provide a functional system, they are not